 - Questions about the UH COMD application process should be directed to Samantha Ary, Program Manager.

-- Questions about the UH COMD graduate program should be directed to Dr. Peggy Blake or Dr. Byron Ross, Graduate Program Coordinators.
+- Questions about the UH COMD graduate program should be directed to Dr. Byron Ross, Graduate Program Coordinator.

 After You are Admitted